SnowCone161803/example-java-kafka-reactive/README.md

 This allows kafka to retry the event.

 The log also shows that even though previous events fail, future events are handled normally.

+See [the example logfile](./example-integration-test-log.log) for what is output from the `IntegrationTests`.

 ## Parts of the system